gopi-suvanam/scribbler/DOCS.md

 - Cells can be added, deleted and moved up/down.
 - HTML cells can have <style> tags also inside them.
 - All the elements created in html can be accessed in the code cells through document.getelementbyid or document.queryselector. jQuery style $() can also be used by loading/importing jQuery library (see [Using external libraries](#using-external-libraries)).
+- Last evaluated expression of a code cell is displayed in the output.
+Ensure the last expression is not very large (like a large array or a function declaration).
 ## Cell Menu
 Certain operations can be done on cell-menu.
 The cell-menu is at top-right corner of the cell (for smaller screens it is above the cell).
 The menu consists of:
   1. Toggling type of cell from code to html and vice-versa